 This survey from the KOMPAN Play Institute shows that 71% of the wheelchair users found their nearest playground to be inaccessible.
 It further points out what activities the children prefer.

 Playgrounds are well-known motivators for effectively getting children to be physically active, in a fun way.

-However, in order for this to truly apply for children with or without disabilities, playgrounds need to be equally accessible and interesting to both groups.
+However, in order for this to truly apply for children with or without disabilities, inclusive playgrounds need to feature playground equipment that is equally accessible and interesting to both groups.